airshipit/airshipctl/docs/source/cli/airshipctl_secret_generate_encryptionkey.md

 ```
   -h, --help           help for encryptionkey
-      --limit int      Limit number of characters for + or * regex (default 5)
+      --limit int      limit number of characters for + or * regex (default 5)
-      --regex string   Regular expression string
+      --regex string   regular expression string
 ```

 ### Options inherited from parent commands